 Grading, reliability Consider what steps might be taken if fraud or plagiarism is detected.
 Inform and and quality warn the students beforehand that attention will be paid to fraud and that fraud assurance will have consequences.
-Tools Canvas provide possibilities for online submissions with time limits.
+Tools Canvas assignments provide possibilities for online submissions with time limits.
 Online grading and feedback can be provided.
-Canvas assignment seems the best option for this purpose.
 More information Guidelines: Take home examination papers: guidance for tutors and course conveners.
 LSE Teaching & Learning Centre.

-sad A contract to the state of the What An oral exam assesses student's learning based on the spoken word.
+Oral exam What An oral exam assesses student's learning based on the spoken word.
 Students are asked to use the spoken word, guided by questions or small tasks, to show they have achieved the learning objectives.
-How Some consideration, tips and tricks can be found <here>.</here> Time An oral exam might take you about 30 minutes including preparation and grading.
-Student Inform the students explicitly and elaborate about the expected procedure.
-If preparation possible, let them practice in a (online) lesson.
-Maybe show a simulated setting in video to give an impression.
+How Some consideration, tips and tricks can be found < here >.
+Time An oral exam might take you about 30 minutes including preparation and grading.
+Student preparation Inform the students explicitly and elaborate about the expected procedure.
+If possible, let them practice in a (online) lesson.
+Maybe show a simulated setting in a video to give an impression.
 Tell them that the oral is meant to provide opportunity to show what they have learnt.
 Advantages You can test understanding of the topic individually in a reliable way.
 Efficient up until 100 students.
 Disadvantages It takes time and it's quite strenuous for the assessor.
 When using more than one assessor, consider how to guard the inter rater reliability.
-Do the first few together Camaayyaa Use a clear checklist or rubric.
+Do the first few together.
+Use a clear checklist or rubric.
 Concerns A rule in the bachelor EER right now is: the oral examination is public, unless the Examination Board has determined otherwise in a special case.
 Is this rule workable in the online situation?
 Ideas, specifics An oral exam can be done in small groups.
 Interaction can be stimulated.
 An oral exam can also be combined with an assignment, for instance a (group) report.
 A tip by Kristina Edström: reverse the burden of proof.
 Ask the students in the first 7 minutes of an oral exam to show you that he/she has reached the learning outcomes.
 Follow-up questions will then pop up.
 Ask students kindly how they think it went after the exam.
-Make sure they know they have to show "real" Grading, reliability understanding, in real time.
-Use a grading scale or rubric to stay consistent and fair.
-A filled in standard form and quality will help to substantiate your judgment in retrospect and upon request.
-A assurance recording can be considered.
+Make sure they know they have to show "real" understanding, in real time.
+Grading, reliability and quality assurance Use a grading scale or rubric to stay consistent and fair.
+A filled in standard form will help to substantiate your judgment in retrospect and upon request.
+A recording can be considered.
 The use of two assessors will increase reliability, but this might not always be possible.
 Assessment might be biased because of assessing pitfalls if the student is not anonymous.
-Student's articulateness, shyness, speed of thought, gender, language skills, etc. can influence the judgment Keep in mind during the oral exam that a student can be very nervous.
+Student's articulateness, shyness, speed of thought, gender, language skills, etc. can influence the judgment.
+Keep in mind during the oral exam that a student can be very nervous.
 Be aware of influencing factors that should not be allowed to contribute to the determination of the grade.
 Point of attention: the first student can pass on the questions to other students.
-Consider whether this is objectionable and may disadvantage or benefit the earlier later students.
+Consider whether this is objectionable and may disadvantage or benefit the earlier, later students.
 Similar but different question scenarios can be used to overcome this point.
 Tools for online Skype, Microsoft Teams, BlueJeans, Canvas Conference.
+More information See Remote assessment site - How to guides .
 A short guide to oral assessment.
 Gordon Joughin, 2010.
-Leeds Metropolitan More information A SHOLL guide to oral assessment.
-Gordon Joughin, 2010.
-Leeds Metropolitan
+Leeds Metropolitan University/University of Wollongong .